Non-small cell lung cancer third-generation target

 Development stage

 Lead IND enabling candidate was transferred to Yuhan.
-And in the middle of phase ½ clinical trial, Yuhan Licensed it out to Janssen at $1.255 Bil.
-In 2018.
-Phase 3 clinical trial for 1st line Mono commenced in Jan.,2020, and Phase 3 for combo therapy with Janssen`s bispecific antibody (JNJ-372) is to be started in 2H 2020.
+And in the middle of phase ½ clinical trial, Yuhan Licensed it out to Janssen at $1.255 Bil. in 2018.
+Received the first approval in Korea on Jan 2021.
+FDA approved lazertinib in combination with amivantamab in Aug 2024.

 Competitive drug